FAQs About Online RN to BSN Programs

 Can I Do My Clinicals In My Current Unit, or With My Regular Supervisor?

-STU requires that online RN to BSN students complete their clinicals in a different setting than the one where they currently work, and under a preceptor who is not their current supervisor.
+STU requires that online RN to BSN students complete their clinicals in a different setting than the one where they currently work.
+They should also work under a preceptor who is not their current supervisor.

-For the leadership practicum, you could do a nursing project in another unit of your hospital or at a separate facility in your health care network, for example.
-For the community health practicum, you will select a project site in your city or metro area, and address issues impacting local citizens.
-For instance, you might team up with a nonprofit serving a specific patient population or work with your municipal health department.
+For the leadership practicum, you could do a nursing project in another unit of your hospital or at a separate facility in your healthcare network.
+For the community health practicum, you will select a project site in your city or metro area and address issues impacting local citizens.
+You might team up with a nonprofit serving a specific patient population or work with your municipal health department.

 Student practicum activities must also take place outside of typical working hours.
-This separation of duties is important, because RNs cannot be paid for time spent meeting clinical requirements for the degree.
+This separation of duties is crucial because RNs cannot receive payment for time spent meeting clinical requirements for the degree.

 What Are the Admissions Requirements for Online RN to BSN Programs?